rsjadon9/Doc-Appointment-App/README.md

    cd doctor-appointment-portal

-  2. Install dependencies for both the client and server:npm install cd client npm install
+  2. Install dependencies for both the client and server:npm install
+  3. npm install
+cd client
+npm install

-  3. Set up your MongoDB database and update the database connection string in the server configuration files.
+  4. Set up your MongoDB database and update the database connection string in the server configuration files.
-  4. Run the application:
-   npm run dev
+  5. Run the application:npm run dev

-5. Access the application in your browser at http://localhost:3000.
+6. Access the application in your browser at http://localhost:3000.

-6. Project Structure
+7. Project Structure
 client: Contains the React.js frontend code.
 server: Contains the Node.js and Express.js backend code.
 models: Defines MongoDB schema models.